Floquet Renormalization Group Approach to the Periodically Driven Kondo Model: Introduction

 It has been proposed that alternating fields should split the Kondo resonance in the density of states to form photon sidebands~\cite{Hettler95,Goldin98} as one expects for usual photon-assisted tunneling~\cite{Tien63}.
 This effect leads to satellite peaks in the differential conductance, which have been observed in quantum dots coupled to microwave radiation~\cite{Kogan04,Bruhat18}.
 Indications of the same effect have also been found in a single molecule transistor~\cite{Yoshida15}.
 Other experiments studying quantum dots in the presence of microwave radiation could not see indications of photon sidebands presumably due to noise or due to a low driving frequency~\cite{Elzerman00}.
 Similar side peaks in the differential conductance have been predicted~\cite{Paaske05} and observed~\cite{Yu04,Yu04b,Parks07} when a quantum dot in the Kondo regime is coupled to a vibrational mode.
 However, the precise role of decoherence in the suppression of the central Kondo resonance has remained unclear.

-Here we extend the real-time renormalization group (RTRG) technique of Refs.~\cite{Schoeller09,Pletyukhov12a,Kashuba13a,Reininghaus14,Horig14,Lindner19} to the case of periodic driving by employing Floquet theory in Liouville space~\cite{Tsuji08,Mathey20}.
+In this work we extend the real-time renormalization group (RTRG) technique of Refs.~\cite{Schoeller09,Pletyukhov12a,Kashuba13a,Reininghaus14,Horig14,Lindner19} to the case of periodic driving by employing Floquet theory in Liouville space~\cite{Tsuji08,Mathey20}.
 The RTRG has been used to describe the stationary limit of the Kondo model at constant bias voltage in good agreement with other methods and experiments~\cite{Pletyukhov12a,Reininghaus14,Kretinin11,Kretinin12}.
-Extending it to what we will call Floquet RTRG (FRTRG) allows to describe the coherently driven Kondo model for an arbitrary driving profile.
+Extending it to what we will call Floquet RTRG (FRTRG) allows us to describe the coherently driven Kondo model for an arbitrary periodic driving profile.

 This paper is organized as follows: Section \ref{sec:model} briefly introduces the model.
 Sections \ref{sec:basics}--\ref{sec:initial-conditions} contain an extensive derivation of the method that can be skipped by readers who are only interested in the results.
 In \autoref{sec:basics} the basic notation for open system evolution in Liouville space combined with Floquet theory is introduced, including a diagrammatic language that simplifies a formal expansion in the coupling of the system to the reservoirs.
-This diagrammatic language is used in \autoref{sec:general-RG} to derive renormalization group (RG) equations on a general level without using the model-specific algebraic structure in Liouville space to avoid unnecessary complications. \autoref{sec:kondo-RG} contains the technical and model-specific details of the derivation of the RG equations for the Kondo model.
+This diagrammatic language is used in \autoref{sec:general-RG} to derive RG equations on a general level without using the model-specific algebraic structure in Liouville space to avoid unnecessary complications. \autoref{sec:kondo-RG} contains the technical and model-specific details of the derivation of the RG equations for the Kondo model.
 The initial conditions required to solve these RG equations are subsequently derived in \autoref{sec:initial-conditions}. \autoref{sec:method-summary} provides a brief summary of the method focused on the practical computation of observables and introduces some notation for \autoref{sec:results}.
 In \autoref{sec:results} the results are discussed and compared to experimental data.
 We summarize the most important results and ideas in \autoref{sec:summary}.